United States airdate: April 1, 2000

 - Only the Chosen May Wield: Only a fry cook worthy of Neptune can pull his spatula from the dried grease.
 Guess who.

-- The Power of Love: How Spongebob is able to win the duel: while Neptune uses his powers to simultaneously cook and assemble 1,000 burgers, they taste terrible; SpongeBob only makes one, but because he put his heart and soul into it to make it perfect, Neptune forfeits.
-This also doubles as a case of Quality Over Quantity.
+- The Power of Love: How Spongebob is able to win the duel: while Neptune uses his powers to simultaneously cook and assemble 1,000 burgers, they taste terrible; SpongeBob only makes one, but because he put his heart and soul into it to make it perfect, it tastes incredibly good, and Neptune forfeits.
+This also doubles as a case of Quality over Quantity.

 - Vocal Dissonance: The old lady at the beginning.